transitland/transitland-processing-animation/blog/blogpost.md

 #### Getting the data

-*TransitFlow* makes use of three Transitland API endpoints to get the data:
+*TransitFlow* makes use of three [Transitland API](https://transit.land/documentation/datastore/api-endpoints.html) endpoints to get the data.

 1) **Stops** to get transit stop locations
 2) **Routes** to get operator vehicle types
-3) **ScheduleStopPairs** to get origin -> destination schedule stop pairs, including timestamps and geolocations.
+3) **ScheduleStopPairs** to get origin -> destination schedule stop pairs

 The `ScheduleStopPairs` endpoint does the bulk of the work.
 Each `ScheduleStopPair` is an edge between an origin stop and a destination stop.
 Each `ScheduleStopPair` includes origin departure time and location, destination arrival time and location, and a service calendar which tells you which days a trip is possible. *TransitFlow* searches for all `ScheduleStopPairs` for a specified operator or for many operators within a specified bounding box.
 It then does some data cleaning, calculates trip durations and bearings, and concatenates everything into a table.
 It then outputs this table to single CSV file which will drive the animation.